FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 ### Git

-The best way to get the code is to clone the read-only [Git repository](https   *//github.com/FreeCAD/FreeCAD).
+The best way to get the code is to clone the read-only [Git repository](https://github.com/FreeCAD/FreeCAD).
 For this you need the `git` program which can be easily installed in most Linux distributions.
-It can also be obtained from the [official website](http   *//git-scm.com/).
+It can also be obtained from the [official website](http://git-scm.com/).

-Git can be installed via the following command   *
+Git can be installed via the following command:

  {{Code|lang=bash|code=
 sudo apt install git